uhppoted/uhppoted-lib-dotnet/README.md

          date: 2018-11-05
 ```

-In general this doesn't seem to have been a problem (or at least nobody has raised it as an issue), but if you run into it:
+In general this doesn't seem to have been a problem (or at least nobody has raised it as an issue) and the implementation will
+return an error if the bind port for a UDP broadcast is 60000.
+It can be mitigated by:
-- Exclude port `60000` from the ephemeral range using whatever is recommended for your operating system of choice.
+- Excluding port `60000` from the ephemeral range using whatever method is recommended for your platform of choice.
-- (OR) Reduce (or move) the ephemeral port range.
+- (OR) Reduce (or move) the ephemeral port range (again using whatever method is recommended for your platform of choice).
-- (OR) Bind a netcat listener to port `60000` before running the application:
+- (OR) (**really not recommended except as a quick hack**) Bind a netcat listener to port `60000` before running the application:
 ```
 nc -lu 600000
 ```